valentinab25/helm-charts/sources/sdi-catalogue/README.md

 ## Releases

 <dl>

+  <dt>Version 0.6.15 - 07 October 2024</dt>
+  <dd>Update GN to e1fde81a.
+EEA / Statistical dataset / Default to EEA list of unit of measure.</dd>
+  <dd>Keyword / Not capitalize and do not display thesaurus if no keywords.</dd>
+  <dd>EEA / SDMX / Fix XPath for other constraints mapping.</dd>

   <dt>Version 0.6.14 - 02 October 2024</dt>
   <dd>Update GN to 3afedac5.
 EEA / Editor / Statistical data / Add action when missing unit of measure or ref period.</dd>